 Focus on Fats

-Omega-3 fatty acids have been shown to improve neuromuscular function and performance in male athletes given an omega-3 supplement derived from animal oil.
-These omega-3 fats need to come from the diet, since the body doesn’t make them.
-Turns out mom was right; fish is brain food.
+These omega-3 fats need to come from the diet since the body doesn’t make them.
+(Turns out mom was right; fish is brain food.)

 While athletes without dietary restrictions can eat fatty fishes and enriched eggs to get these nutrients, plant-only athletes could lean on chia seeds, ground flaxseeds or flax oil, hemp seeds, and walnuts to up their omega-3 intakes.
 Algae-based omega-3 supplements are also a good option.